Frequently Asked Questions

 How long does the procedure take?

-Brow and lip procedures can take up 3 hours whereas an eyelash enhancement and eyeliner can take up to 2 hours.
+Brow, lip and eyeliner procedures can take up 3.5 hours whereas an eyelash enhancement takes up to 2 hours.

 How long does the permanent makeup last?

-This is also client-specific, but every initial procedure will require a touch-up that occurs 4-8 weeks later.
+This is also client-specific, but every initial procedure will require a touch-up that occurs 6-10 weeks later.
 The reason for this is because I am getting to know the skin at your first visit and will not fully understand it until the complete healing phase takes place.
-During the touch-up, which we will call the focus visit, I will perform all the tweaking needed to perfect the color and/or shape.
-Color boosts will be needed every couple of years to re-enhance the color.
+During the touch-up, which we will call the Fine-Tuning session, I will perform all the tweaking needed to perfect the color and/or shape.
+Color refreshers will be needed every couple of years, maybe even three, to re-enhance the color.
 As stated previously stated, time is dependent on client’s age, skin type, incidental or excessive exposure to sun and/or ultraviolet (UV) rays, unique body chemistry, medical conditions, and facial care maintenance.

 How long does the healing process take?

-Brow and lip procedures require 7-10 days of healing.
-Eyelash enhancements and eyeliner require 5-7 days.
+Brow procedures require 10-14 days of healing.
+Lip and eye procedures require 5-7 days.
 Healing does not mean the true pigment will be seen immediately.
 Biologically, it will take 4-6 weeks for the entire healing phase to take place.
 Your skin goes through desquamation, shedding off the top layers of the epidermis (1st layer of skin), and the entire progression from new skin cell birth to sloughing away takes approximately 28 days.
 Pigment is placed in the top layer of your dermis (2nd layer of skin).
 This is why the true pigment healed into your skin won’t be noticed until 4 weeks.
 It may take longer for others.
+For lips, it will take 6 weeks to see the color bloom.
 In addition, factors including diet, stress, smoking, excess alcohol consumption, age, general health, and sleep/fatigue will delay the healing of your new procedure.

-How do I care for it after the procedure?
+How do I care for my cosmetic tattoo after the procedure?

 Ideal pigment retention and healing of your new cosmetic tattoo occurs with the use of an appropriate aftercare product and written instructions.
 This is the most crucial step to achieve the desired results.
+Each client will receive an aftercare kit at the end of the procedure with the necessary products needed.
 Make sure to listen to your permanent makeup artist’s instructions.
 If you have any questions, don’t hesitate to ask!

 Should I avoid certain activities while I’m healing?